 These are thirty things I’ve learned as a boy mom.
 This is meant to be somewhat facetious and funny, but yes it’s all true.

-This post contains affliate links to products I enjoy.
+This post contains affliate links.
 If you purchase through the links, I receive a commission at no added cost to you.
 This helps me run my site.
 Please see disclaimer for details.
+Thank you:)

 #1:Teen boys can eat their weight in pretzels in just three months and not gain a single ounce of fat.